snikket-im/snikket-android/README.md

 already suggested it.
 Be assured that I read each and every ticket.
 If I like it I will leave it open untill it's implemented.
 If I don't like it I will close it.
 (Usually with a short comment).
-If I don't comment on an feature request thats probably I good sign because this means I agree with you.
+If I don't comment on an feature request thats probably a good sign because this means I agree with you.
 Commenting with +1 on either open or closed issues wont change my mind nor will it accelerate the development.